SkinetTeam/Skinet-MEST-C/docs/Using-the-Inference-Notebook-with-Google-Colaboratory.md

 cortex = "skinet_cortex"
 mest_main = "skinet_mest_main"
 mest_glom = "skinet_mest_glom"

-Then you can either put those files in your local environment or in your Google Drive Folder.
+Put those weight files in your Google Drive Folder

 ## 2. Configuration of the notebook
 ​	A few variables have to be set in order to be able to run the notebook on Google Colaboratory.
 These are essentially paths to the needed files in Google Drive.